oxidecomputer/terraform-provider-oxide/docs/resources/oxide_instance.md

 This resource manages instances.

-!> This resource currently only provides create, read and delete actions.
-Once update endpoints have been added to the API, that functionality will be added here as well.
+-> This resource currently only provides create, read and delete actions.
+An update requires a resource replacement

 ## Example Usage